NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 ttt_kil_credits_starting    2    // (Default: 2): Number of credits the Killer starts with
-ttt_killer_smoke_timer      60   // (Default: 60): Number of seconds before a Killer will start to smoke after their last kill ttt_detective_search_only   1    // (Default: 1): Whether only detectives can search bodies or not
+ttt_killer_smoke_timer      60   // (Default: 60): Number of seconds before a Killer will start to smoke after their last kill ttt_detective_search_only   1    // (Default: 1): Whether only detectives can search bodies or not ttt_shop_merc_tandd         0    // (Default: 0): Whether Mercenaries should have all weapons that Traitors and Detectives have in their weapon shop ttt_shop_traitors_sync      0    // (Default: 0): Whether Assassins and Hypnotists should have all weapons that vanilla Traitors have in their weapon shop
 ```

 # Role Weapon Shop